 I can think of three artists that I really like and have been playing on our weekly FM radio show.
 (I guess I shouldn't name them.
 You can see our playlist here: https://www.interfm.co.jp/wtf/)

 Because of this support and these efforts to bring new music to Japan, I have earned the reputation for being the guy who finds these new artists and plays them years before they break even in the west.
 May I pat myself on the back?
-Recent examples were Amy Winehouse who we began playing heavily in 2006, a full two years before she she broke big and, more recently, Adele who was introduced to me by Rodney Bingenheimer.
+Recent examples were Amy Winehouse who we began playing heavily in 2006, a full two years before she she broke big, Guns & Roses, Rancid, and a bunch of others I can't recall now.
 I was the first one to play these artists in Japan years before they got popular even in the west.
-Over the years there were hundreds.
-Guns and Roses was another notable one way back when.
+Over the years there were dozens.

 Like I said, this is an example, a microcosm, of how other businesses in Japan work also.
 If there is a parent company and a subsidiary involved you can be sure that politics play a big part in all decisions that are made...
 This point is obvious but many artists fail to grasp this.